Brewster Whitecaps: The 1990s

 Brewster's 1992 team starred CCBL Hall of Fame pitcher Billy Wagner, who fanned 79 batters in 44.1 innings of work, and was named the league's Outstanding Pro Prospect.
+In 2025, Wagner was elected to the National Baseball Hall of Fame in Cooperstown, New York.
 Whitecap players took home hardware as East Division MVP's of the CCBL All-Star Game in three consecutive seasons, as Will Scalzitti claimed the honors in 1991, Wagner in 1992, and Geoff Blum in 1993.

 Manager Bill Mosiello's 1994 Whitecaps squad starred CCBL Hall of Famer Sean Casey, who hit .338 with 40 RBI, and led all first basemen with a .993 fielding percentage.
 Casey finished the season with an 11-game hitting streak during which he maintained a torrid .488 pace at the plate.
 The team reached the playoffs and disposed of Orleans two games to one in the semi-finals to give the Whitecaps their first berth in the CCBL title series, where they were eventually downed by Wareham in two straight games.

 Mosiello's club finished in first place in the East Division in 1996 and 1998, but were bounced in the semi-finals both seasons by Chatham.
 The 1996 team featured league Outstanding Relief Pitcher Drew Fischer, who posted 13 saves on the season, and David Ross, who later became a fan favorite of the hometown Boston Red Sox and played a key role in Boston's 2013 World Series title.
 The 1998 Whitecaps featured future major league all-star Chase Utley and CCBL Hall of Famer Bobby Kielty.
 Kielty was tops in the league with a .384 average, clubbing six home runs with 45 RBI and was named the league MVP.